F-1 Student Visa - USA

-F-1 visa or US student visa or Study visa is granted to students (for a full-time course) and is valid generally for the period of study and permission of work outside the university is not allowed.
-The F visa is for academic studies (like BS, MS, PhD).
+F-1 visa or US student visa or study visa is granted to students (for a full-time course) and is valid generally for the period of study and permission of work outside the university is not allowed.
+The F visa is for academic studies (like BS, MS, MBA, Ph.D.).

-- No permission is required for on-campus employment (which can be max.
-20 hrs/week).
+- No permission is required for on-campus employment (which can be maximum 20 hrs/week and 40 hrs/week in the summer semester (if not enrolled)).

-- To get a student visa you need an admission letter from University (form called SEVIS I-20).
+- To get a student visa you need an admission letter from University ( a form called SEVIS I-20).
 You will then take an appointment with US consulate in your country.
-Visa officer might check your documents/your ties with home country and if you have enough funds to live and support your education.
+Visa officer might check your documents/your ties with the home country and if you have enough funds to live and support your education.

 Requirements for US Student visa (or F-1 visa)